Skip to content

 On the upper floors, previously derelict offices were converted into 19 bespoke boutique bedrooms.

-No two rooms are alike, and all reflect the charm of the building’s eclectic past.
+No two rooms are alike, and all reflect the charm and personality of the building’s eclectic past.

-Each bedroom was shaped by its building constraints creating a warm and welcoming space
+Each bedroom was shaped by its building constraints creating a warm, homely and welcoming spaces.

 Despite having worked with Young’s & Co for 20 plus years, this was by far one of the biggest projects we have worked together on.
 We are immensely proud of what we have achieved.
 We feel we have showcased the rich history of the building itself and brought it back to its full potential.
 Each piece of furniture, design, and little details are selected to add to the character of the building and bring out the art deco feel it once captured so well.